coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 markets by building a brilliant product.
 The math, of course, eventually caught up with us.

+// TODO: sentimentality, seeting the world for what it really is, not what you want it be (e.g. "what does the mean for the developer tools market?" -- should I put that here? the market section? another section?)

+// TODO: go-to-market team/investors

 If I were to start another startup today, I would do three things
 differently: